Rituals of Remembrance: Exploring the Art of Mourning

 - The elaborate culture of Mourning and Mourning Art which flourished during the Victorian Era focusing on their objects, jewelry and sculpture, dress codes and practices.

 - The Mexican celebration of Dia De Los Muertos, or Day of the Dead, with it’s ritual vigils, foods, flowers, artistic altars and communal graveside gatherings

 - DIY rituals in our own country created by individuals, families and artists working with this theme in their practice.

 These DIY practices exist without the community involvement and support important to the Victorians and Mexicans.
 Both cultures have a strong focus on “making”, using the hands and creativity as part of the healing process.
-Rituals of Remembrance presents images and ideas as a road map to more affirming routes to support those in grief and cope with our own mortality.
+Rituals of Remembrance: Exploring the Art of Mourning presents images and ideas as a road map to support those in grief and to cope with our own mortality.